braverymedia/braveryweb/articles/2019-01-10-hiring-higher-ed-web-agency.md

 excerpt: One piece of advice for university marketing teams hiring an agency to redesign their website.
 ---

+**Originally published Jan 2019.**

-I recently took a call with a vice president for marketing at a university just to lend an ear and to help them think through a decision we run into a lot in higher education.
+A few years ago, I took a call with a vice president for marketing at a university just to lend an ear and to help them think through a decision we run into a lot in higher education.
 This institution is down to finalists after a very thorough RFP process and trying to choose the right agency partner for their institution.

 This VP pointed something out that got me thinking.
-As the group was looking over the finalists a majority went toward the agency that had done work for institutions they were familiar with.
+As the group was looking over the finalists, a majority went toward the agency that had done work for institutions they were familiar with.

 ::: callout
 > Doesn't that sound familiar?